 3. The State of Maine must:

-– Officially recognize vaccine adverse reactions, and assure that Maine medical professionals involved in vaccination are fully educated on vaccine adverse reactions, as outlined in the US HHS Vaccine Injry Compensation Program, the vaccine manufacturer package inserts, the medical literature, and as reported by Maine families.
+– Officially recognize vaccine adverse reactions, and assure that Maine medical professionals involved in vaccination are fully educated on vaccine adverse reactions, as outlined in the US HHS National Vaccine Injury Compensation Program, the vaccine manufacturer package inserts, the medical literature, and reported by Maine families.

-– Maine families reporting harm as a result of participation in the Maine Immunization Program must be recognized, assisted and served in good faith by the Maine Department of Health and Human Services.
+– Recognize Maine families reporting harm as a result of participation in the Maine Immunization Program, and assure that they are assisted in good faith by the Maine Department of Health and Human Services.

-– Recognize the rights of families not to participate in the Maine Immunization Program with out coersion, bullying or harassment of any kind, including such by any medical provider, municipality or government program.
+– Recognize the rights of families not to participate in the Maine Immunization Program without coercion, bullying, or harassment of any kind, including such by any medical provider, municipality or government program.

 – Provide full, free and informed consent in vaccination to any Mainer who chooses to participate in the Maine Immunization Program.